Strategic Project Management for Operational Excellence

-The purpose of C3 Strategic Project Management is to enable you to (a) adopt a new paradigm suited to achieving breakthrough thinking, (b) select the right issues for project focus, (c) avoid scope creep, (d) engage, enlist, inspire and equip executive sponsors and team members, and (e) learn unconventional new tools to emulate award-winning organizations that have achieved significant results in these areas:
+Strategic Project Management for Operational Excellence ties the voice of the customer (VOC) and process performance to your strategic imperatives.
+It enables you to (a) adopt a new paradigm suited to achieving breakthrough thinking, (b) select the right issues for project focus, (c) avoid scope creep, (d) engage, enlist, inspire and equip executive sponsors and team members, and (e) learn unconventional new tools to emulate award-winning organizations that have achieved significant results in these areas:

 - Alignment of strategic priorities with daily work practice

 - Cultural change to support and advance core values and strategic objectives

 - Innovation and design of products and services

 - Performance measurement

 - Process simplicity, cost, and speed improvements of 80% (on average, or higher)